Facing the Firing Squad: Brad Willis

 Willis grew up near the Ozark Mountains.
 He earned a degree in Broadcast Journalism from one of the best schools in the country in that field — the University of Missouri.
 Willis spent the next few years working as a reporter in the Midwest.
 He eventually moved on to South Carolina where he landed a job with the news department of a television station.
 He covered crime and politics, which led to a breakthrough career progression.
 From Willis’ official website comes the following:

-If you’d like to get in touch with Brad Willis, you can reach him in the following ways:
+If you’d like to get in touch with Brad Willis, and I urge you to do so, you can reach him in the following ways:

 GOOGLE+: Brad Willis